 Displayed at the top of the page are the time span control buttons.
 Using these controls you can change the time interval graphs will display.

 By mousing over any point on a graphed line, you can see detailed information about a metric at any particular moment.

 Any role graph from the Services detail screen with a large number of hosts (more than 30) is simplified.
 Stacked graphs display the sum and line graphs display the maximum, minimum, and average.
 By clicking "show all hosts" located at the bottom of the graph, a detailed version of the simplified graph can be seen.

 In the opened up graph detail screen, graphs with more than 200 hosts are always simplified, but can be switched from the "simplify graph" checkbox.

 Leave arbitrary information on graphs.
 You can do this by dragging over a section of the graph, specifying the period to be annotated, then entering a title and description.

 Graph annotations can be created for service metric graphs and role graphs.
 Leaving annotations can be really useful regarding the deployment/release of applications performed on a per-service and per-role basis.

 Graph URLs can be posted to notification channels directly from Mackerel.
 From the graph menu, click the camera icon, select a channel to send the graph URL to, and then press “Post”.
 By doing this, the URL will be posted collectively with the graph information.

 Each notification channel can be configured from the Channel Settings.

 This feature is not yet supported for alert graphs, embedded graphs in Dashboards etc., and preview graphs of expression monitoring.
-The notification channels that are currently supported are Slack, Hipchat, and Typetalk.
+The notification channels that are currently supported are Slack, Hipchat, Typetalk, LINE, Yammer and Microsoft Teams.